 Plant lignans transforming into anti-cancer compounds is the perfect example of this.
 It doesn’t matter how many flaxseeds you eat, unless your gut bacteria is nice and balanced, those lignans won’t morph into protection for your body.

 And having a healthy gut has everything to do with how well you eat and how well you treat your body.
 People who eat the Standard American Diet and who also eat ground flaxseeds are missing out on the anti-cancer effects of the lignans because of the condition of their gut.

 You can think of it as you would a performer.

 Madonna might be badass, but without her sound people, her makeup artist, her wardrobe person, her dancers and her stage hands, her performances wouldn’t be the rich experiences that they are.

 Adele might have an amazing fucking voice, but if it wasn’t for her producers, her manager, and her publicists, none of us would think of her every time we heard the word hello.

 What I’m saying is this.
 Add flaxseeds to your diet.
-But make sure your overall diet is in check and full of whole plant foods so that you will get all of the benefits they have to offer.
+But make sure your overall diet is in check and full of whole plant foods so that you’ll get all of the benefits that they have to offer.
 I want all of the nutrients that enter your gorgeous, perfect body to have a purpose and to keep you healthy and happy.

-If you haven’t yet, join me for my Whole Food Plant Based workshop and Q&A Session and get ready to rethink how you eat.
-I will dish out exactly what I dish out to my closest friends when they come to me wanting to transition to a Whole Food Plant Based diet.
+If you haven’t yet, join me for my Whole Food Plant Based workshop and Q&A Session (replay available) and get ready to rethink how you eat.
+I’ll dish out exactly what I dish out to my closest friends when they come to me wanting to transition to a Whole Food Plant Based diet.